claroline/Claroline/docs/sections/application/tools.md

 We use lower case for every translation keys.

-Create the *tools* file in your Resources/translations folder.
+Create the *tools* file in your MY_PLUGIN/Resources/translations folder.
-You can translate your widget names here.
+You can translate your tool names here.

 ```json
 {